-Dungeon Defenders is part-MOBA, part-action RPG, all tower defense.
+Dungeon Defenders is part MOBA, part action RPG, all tower defense.
 You must defend the fantasy land of Etheria against the hordes of orcs, goblins, etc – your typical RPG fare — by creating a character from several classes, equipping the right gear, upgrading abilities, and heading out to battle.

 This stretches the definition of tower defense to a certain degree, but we’re assuming you’re here because you want more awesome TD games to play.
 If you like what’s on the rest of this list, you’ll like Kingdom: Two Crowns.
 This is a side-scrolling strategy game where you play as a mounted monarch tasked with rebuilding a kingdom under constant threat from the Greed, who will attack your settlement in waves of ever increasing difficulty.

 To survive, you will need to collect tithes from your population and invest the money into defenses – walls and towers for the most part – but also weapons.
 You don’t control anyone other than the ruler directly.
-Everyone else will go about their business automatically depending on role, but certain actions will incentivise certain behaviour.
+Everyone else will go about their business automatically depending on their role, but certain actions will incentivise certain behaviour.
 Builders will build what you tell them to, but they can also chop down trees for more money.
-Eventually you can upgrade your economy to rely less on hunting and more on farming.
-All the while, the Greed will keep attacking your walls to try and destroy your home.
+Eventually, you can upgrade your economy to rely less on hunting and more on farming.
+All the while, Greed will keep attacking your walls to try and destroy your home.

-The Orcs Must Die!
-Series mixes third-person shooter, melee, and magic combat with fantasy-based tower defense, requiring players to mix strategy with skill – you can’t rely on just your weapons or the Dungeon Keeper-style traps to defeat the Orc hordes.
+The Orcs Must Die! series mixes third-person shooter, melee, and magic combat with fantasy-based tower defense, requiring players to mix strategy with skill – you can’t rely on just your weapons or the Dungeon Keeper-style traps to defeat the Orc hordes.

-The third game in the series was exclusive to Google Stadia, but has since launched on Steam.
+The third game in the series was exclusive to Google Stadia, but has luckily since launched on Steam.
 Orcs Must Die!
 3 is a welcome addition to the franchise, introducing a story mode that takes place 20 years after Orcs Must Die!
 2, and War Scenarios, a new mode that lets players fight against the largest orc armies ever assembled.

 From Psychonauts developer Double Fine comes this underrated third-person mech combat/tower defense mash-up.
 In the aftermath of WW1, a crazed scientist tries to take over the world with his army of killer televisions, but luckily the chaps of the mobile trench division are here to save the day.

-The player gets a fully-armed mech, which is fun, but they’ll also need to set up defenses to counter the Tube onslaught.
+The player gets a fully-armed mech, which is fun, but they’ll also need to set up defences to counter the Tube onslaught.
 The unique gameplay, co-op, and Double Fine’s signature snappy wit make Iron Brigade well worth a visit.

 The player doesn’t attack at all – although they can be killed – you simply lead troops, boost them with guitar riffs, and collect gold for upgrades, which include new unit types, more effective boosts, and a town drunk who vomits in the enemy’s path.
 The usual stuff.

-The Rock Of Ages series is an intriguing mix of tower defense, Super Monkey Ball, and the animated bits of Monty Python.
-Each level features a downhill course with a base at the end that the player has to protect with various wacky defenses.
+The Rock Of Ages series is an intriguing mix of tower defense, Super Monkey Ball, and animated bits of Monty Python.
+Each level features a downhill course with a base at the end that the player has to protect with various wacky defences.
 At the same time, the player’s opponent – human or AI – is doing the same thing.

-When either is ready, they can control a rolling boulder and attempt to smash through those defenses and crash into the enemy base.
+When either is ready, they can control a rolling boulder and attempt to smash through those defences and crash into the enemy base.
 Rock Of Ages 2 is probably the best in the series, as the more recent third game leaned a little too hard into the difficulty and lost much of the fun.